-Join Joel Bradley for an in-depth discussion in this video Using the pelt-mapping controls, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Using the pelt-mapping controls, part of 3ds Max: UVW Mapping.

 - Up to this point in our look…at 3DS Max's pelt mapping tools,…we have crafted a peel seam…for our robot-hand geometry,…made use of the "pelt" button…found in the peel rollout,…and also touched briefly on how the pelt gizmo,…or stretcher and spring controls,…found in the pelt map dialog,…have been designed to work.…What we want to do now is go ahead…and see what kind of mapping result…can be produced as we actually…make use of the pelt mapping tool.…Well, perhaps the first thing we will want to do here…is check that we are happy with the size…of our stretcher object.…